 This memorial hall was erected in memory of Chiang Kai-shek, the first president of the Republic of China, who died in 1975.
-The exterior colors are representative of the Republic’s flag, while the interiors are filled with vaulted ceilings and bronze busts.
-It’s not just a tourist attraction; democratic assemblies take place here regularly.
+The exterior colors represent the Republic’s flag, while the interiors are filled with vaulted ceilings and bronze busts.
+It’s not just a tourist attraction; democratic assemblies regularly occur here.

-For those arriving by rail, it has its own station, so it’s easy to access.
+It has its own station for those arriving by rail, so it’s easy to access.

 - Location: No. 21號, Zhongshan South Road, Zhongzheng District

-- Insider Tip: Don’t miss the changing of the guard every hour on the hour.
+- Insider Tip: Don’t miss changing the guard every hour on the hour.